Infineon/wpcqi-optiga-trust-charge/certificates/README.md

     C:\Users\Yushev\git\wpcqi-optiga-trust-charge\certificates>
     ```
 1. For your reference, the resulting certificate chain is stored in DER format in `IFX_WPC_QI_13_Certificate_chain.bin`
-1. Test Root CA, Test Manufacturer CA and Test Product Unit CA are stored in the folder `new_certchain_scripts`
+1. Test Root CA, Test Manufacturer CA and Test Product Unit CA are stored in the folder `new_certchain`

 ## How does it work